-A minimum of one monthly CMV enforcement detail will be scheduled according to crash data and statistics.
-It is anticipated 100 MCSAP-funded staff hours per month will be devoted to these monthly details.
-Detail time, locations, staffing, and priorities (e.g. hours of service, aggressive driving, etc.) will be based upon data analysis.
-These efforts will be in addition to regular patrol activities, although obviously "regular patrol activities" will focus on many of the same issues.
+A total of eight enforcement squads (four in each of two CVE districts) are dedicated to full-time CMV enforcement activities.
+These squads are deployed throughout the state in metropolitan and rural areas with a focus on interstate highway traffic.
+In addition to daily enforcement activities, a minimum of two monthly CMV enforcement details will be scheduled according to crash data and statistics.
+It is anticipated 100 MCSAP-funded staż hours per month will be devoted to these monthly details.
+Detail time, locations, stażng, and priorities will be focused on collision reduction based upon data analysis.
+Enforcement detail focus areas will include hours of service, hazardous moving violations, construction zones, restraint usage, impaired driving, and equipment safety.
+AZDPS will participate in all national safety initiatives such as International Roadcheck.
 Since driver-error is the primary cause of crashes, special emphasis will be given to addressing unsafe driving and at least 33% of inspections will be Level III.